IvonneValenzuela/IvonneValenzuela/README.md

 ---

 ### About Me <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 Hi there!
-I'm Ivonne, based in New Zealand, and currently building my career in **Software Testing**.
+I'm Ivonne, based in New Zealand, and currently growing in the world of **Software Testing**.

-I have **applied experience** in **manual, exploratory, and basic automated testing**, using tools like **Cypress, Postman, and DevTools**.
+I have hands-on experience in **manual, exploratory, and automated testing**, using tools like **Postman and Playwright**.
-I'm passionate about **quality, attention to detail, and continuous learning**, and I'm currently working on **real-world projects** to strengthen my skills.
+I’m passionate about building things that work beautifully and make sense and I’m currently building my own automation projects to keep learning and strengthening my automation and testing skills.

-✨ *Always curious.
-Always improving.* ✨

 ---